Muhlenberg College: Student life

 More than 100 clubs and organizations are on campus.
 In addition, the Muhlenberg Activity Council is responsible for bringing events and activities to campus.
 The college arranges off-campus community service opportunities and intramural and club sports for students.
-The performing arts are represented on-campus through various theatre, dance, and music programs.

 The college's official student-run print publication is The Muhlenberg Weekly.
 Established in 1883, the paper is published every week while school is in session.
 The student-run radio station, WMUH, which broadcasts at 91.7FM, is operated year-round by both students and volunteers from the surrounding Lehigh Valley community.
 It is also available online by live stream.

-Five sororities are affiliated with the college: Phi Mu, Phi Sigma Sigma, Delta Zeta, Alpha Chi Omega, and Theta Nu Xi; and five fraternities: Zeta Beta Tau, Alpha Tau Omega, Phi Kappa Tau, Delta Tau Delta, and Alpha Epsilon Pi.
-College regulations stipulate that students may not pledge to join a Greek organization until their sophomore year.
-Also, Kappa Kappa Psi, a band service fraternity, and Alpha Phi Omega, a service fraternity, can be pledged as a freshman.
+There are four sororities and four fraternities affiliated with the college.

+Despite its Lutheran affiliation, Muhlenberg has attracted a large number of Jewish students, estimated in 2024 to be around 30% of the student body.
+Muhlenberg is one of only a few American liberal arts colleges to offer a Jewish studies major and minor; the Muhlenberg College Hillel is the largest student organization on campus.